softalker/archetypes/README.md

 - version (default: **1.0-SNAPSHOT**)
 - package (default: **${groupId}**)

-The selected archetype can define its own required properties with its own default values.
+The selected archetype can define its own required properties and default values.
 Check its documentation before using it

 You must also configure your [settings.xml](https://maven.apache.org/settings.html) file to be like this:
 ```